 Are there any brokerage or exchange fees associated with trading CFDs?

 No. Zero exchange or local brokerage fees exist with foreign equities CFD trading strategies.
 If you’re a UK trader you also won’t have to pay Capital Gains Tax either as UK tax law maintains you never actually own the underlying asset.

 3. Pairs Trading Strategies

 When trading with CFDs traders can create basic trading strategies and also more advanced ones.
 An example of a more advanced strategy is pairs trading which involves trying to benefit from the difference in price between two similar assets within the same industry.
 This type of strategy is also commonly called statistical arbitrage or a market neutral strategy.
 It occurs when a trader buys one instrument and at the same time sells another and is called pairs trading because traders are essentially just trading a pair of CFDs.
-Therefore, this CFD trading strategy includes taking a long and a short position at the same time in say, similar shares.
+Therefore, this CFD trading in Australia strategy includes taking a long and a short position at the same time in say, similar shares.
 While utilising this strategy you’re getting the benefit of the leveraged product that CFDs provide meaning your gains are much more significant than your initial outlay.
-The benefit of it though is that you don’t really care which way the markets move especially if you pick a closely aligned pair of shares.
+The benefit of it though is that you don’t care which way the markets move especially if you pick a closely aligned pair of shares.
 This is why pairs trading is also called a neutral market strategy and it utilised during times of volatility or uncertainty.

 What are some good examples of equities used for pairs trading?